nemesyslab/rev_d_shim_HFU/custom_cores/lcb/cores/shim_ad5676_dac_ctrl/README.md

 **State transitions:**
 - `S_IDLE -> S_IDLE/next_cmd_state`
 - Transition to the next command state if one is present.
 Otherwise return to `S_IDLE`.

+#### ZERO (`3'd5`)
+Sets all DAC channels to their calibrated midrange (zero) values.
+This command uses the per-channel calibration values to compute the appropriate offset values for each channel and writes them all sequentially.
+Has no delays or trigger waits after completion, and immediately pulses LDAC after all channels are updated.

+This command is functionally equivalent to the `S_SET_MID` state used during boot initialization.

+**State transitions:**
+- `S_IDLE -> S_SET_MID -> S_IDLE/next_cmd_state`
+- Transition to the next command state if one is present.
+Otherwise return to `S_IDLE`.

 #### CANCEL (`3'd7`)